TwinFuture/Dual-Universe--Inventory-Screen-Interactive/README.md

 # Dual Universe Inventory Screen Interactive
-### A simple display, using left and right on your keyboard to switch pages of items from your containers.
+### A simple display, using left and right on your keyboard to switch pages of items from your containers, with predefined colums and titles.
 ![preview1](https://raw.githubusercontent.com/TwinFuture/Dual-Universe--Inventory-Screen-Interactive/main/images/2020-11-11%20(3).png) ![preview2](https://raw.githubusercontent.com/TwinFuture/Dual-Universe--Inventory-Screen-Interactive/main/images/2020-11-11%20(2).png)

 ## INSTRUCTIONS